Construction of Hierarchical Neural Architecture Search Spaces based on Context-free Grammars

 \section{Best practices checklist for NAS research}

 NAS research has faced challenges with reproducibility and fair empirical comparisons for a long time \citep{li2020random,yang2020evaluation}.
 In order to promote fair and reproducible NAS research, \citet{lindauer2020best} created a best practices checklist for NAS research.
-Below, we address all points on the checklist. \begin{enumerate} \item \textbf{Best Practices for Releasing Code} \begin{enumerate} \item \textit{Did you release code for the training pipeline used to evaluate the final architectures?, Did you release code for the search space?, Did you release code for your \acrshort{nas} method?} [Yes]~ All code can be found at \codeURL. \item \textit{Did you release the hyperparameters used for the final evaluation pipeline, as well as random seeds?} [Yes]~We provide experimental details (including hyperparameters as well as random seeds) in \secref{sec:experiments} and \appendixref{sub:dataset_details}. \item \textit{Did you release hyperparameters for your \acrshort{nas} method, as well as random seeds?} [Yes]~ We discuss implementation details (including hyperparameters as well as random seeds) of our NAS method in \secref{sec:experiments} and \appendixref{sub:impl_details}. \end{enumerate} \item \textbf{Best practices for comparing \acrshort{nas} methods} \begin{enumerate} \item \textit{For all \acrshort{nas} methods you compare, did you use exactly the same \acrshort{nas} benchmark, including the same dataset (with the same training-test split), search space and code for training the architectures and hyperparameters for that code?} [Yes]~We always used the same training pipelines during search and final evaluation. \item \textit{Did you control for confounding factors (different hardware, versions of deep learning libraries, different runtimes for the different methods)?} [Yes]~We kept hardware, software versions, and runtimes fixed across our experiments to reduce effects of confounding factors. \item \textit{Did you run ablation studies?} [Yes]~We compared different kernels (hWL \vs WL) and investigated the surrogate performance in \secref{sec:experiments}.
+Below, we address all points on the checklist. \begin{enumerate} \item \textbf{Best Practices for Releasing Code} \begin{enumerate} \item \textit{Did you release code for the training pipeline used to evaluate the final architectures?, Did you release code for the search space?, Did you release code for your \acrshort{nas} method?} [Yes]~ All code can be found at \mbox{\codeURL}. \item \textit{Did you release the hyperparameters used for the final evaluation pipeline, as well as random seeds?} [Yes]~We provide experimental details (including hyperparameters as well as random seeds) in \cref{sec:experiments}, \cref{sub:training_details,sub:act_train_details,sub:darts_training,sub:transformer_details}. \item \textit{Did you release hyperparameters for your \acrshort{nas} method, as well as random seeds?} [Yes]~ We discuss implementation details (including hyperparameters as well as random seeds) of our NAS method in \cref{sec:experiments}, \cref{sub:impl_details,sub:darts_impl,sub:language_search_spaces}. \end{enumerate} \item \textbf{Best practices for comparing \acrshort{nas} methods} \begin{enumerate} \item \textit{For all \acrshort{nas} methods you compare, did you use exactly the same \acrshort{nas} benchmark, including the same dataset (with the same training-test split), search space and code for training the architectures and hyperparameters for that code?} [Yes]~We always used the same training pipelines during search and final evaluation. \item \textit{Did you control for confounding factors (different hardware, versions of deep learning libraries, different runtimes for the different methods)?} [Yes]~We kept hardware, software versions, and runtimes fixed across our experiments to reduce effects of confounding factors. \item \textit{Did you run ablation studies?} [Yes]~We compared different kernels (hWL, WL, NASBOT, and GCN) and investigated the surrogate performance in \cref{sec:experiments}.